kikuchiyo/device_connection_en/nonsdk/downstream/devices/get_points.md

 # Get Device Measuring Points

-**Note:** Set the parameters according to the output and input parameters in the TSL model.
+**Note:** Set the parameters according to the output and input parameters in the thing model.

 After a device receives a get device measure points request, it returns the device measuring point in a reply message to EnOS cloud.
-You can get the information of the measure points from the the downstream.
+You can get the information of the measuring points from the downstream.

 Downstream
-- Request TOPIC: /sys/{productKey}/{deviceKey}/thing/service/measurepoint/get
+- Request TOPIC: `/sys/{productKey}/{deviceKey}/thing/service/measurepoint/get`

-- Reply TOPIC: /sys/{productKey}/{deviceKey}/thing/service/measurepoint/get_reply
+- Reply TOPIC: `/sys/{productKey}/{deviceKey}/thing/service/measurepoint/get_reply`

 ## Example Request Message